-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fulton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fulton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fulton who work in office and administrative support (19.81%), teaching (9.98%), and sales jobs (6.59%).

 In addition, Fulton is a college town.
 There are a lot of students in Fulton attending college, and as a result Fulton provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.52 minutes getting to work every day.